TomoGuide/TomoGuide.github.io/docs/index.md

 ﻿---
 layout: default
-title: "Welcome page"
+title: "Welcome"
 nav_order: 1
 ---

 # Welcome to Tomo101

-This website serves as a resource for both beginners and experienced researchers in cryo-ET...
+This website serves as a resource for Cryo-ET researchers.
+Use the sidebar to navigate.